luciangreen/Text-to-Breasonings/README.md

 * Replace 80 breasonings and 80 algorithms with 250 each for up to 100% above.

+* To earn H1, also breason out (and detail out in Honours and above) the lecture notes.

 # Getting Started

 Please read the following instructions on how to install the project on your computer for breasoning.